 api = endpoints.api_server([EchoApi])

-Note that you provide a list of
+You can provide a list of

-Serviceobject is a collection of classes as described in Creating an API Implemented with Multiple Classes.
+remote.Serviceobject is a collection of classes as described in Creating an API Implemented with Multiple Classes.

 handlers: # The endpoints handler must be mapped to /_ah/api. - url: /_ah/api/.* script: main.api